lizhanmit/scala-tutorial/README.md

 ### Return

-`return` is not commonly used in Scala, although noting wrong if you use it.
+`return` is not commonly used in Scala, although nothing wrong if you use it.

 Think of `return` as a kind of break statement for functions, and **only** use it when you want that breakout functionality.